blockify-medical/Medical-Blockchain/README.md

 ## Blockify is a Secure Medical Record Using BlockChain.

+##### Project Source Code is owend faculty of computer and information Mansoura University and can't upload it without it's permeation .

 ##### Maybe you ask why we create Blockify or what is the purpose behind this project.